laixintao/uwsgi-docs/Emperor.rst

-uWSGI Emperor —— 多应用部署
+The uWSGI Emperor -- multi-app deployment
 =========================================

-如果你需要在单个服务器，或者一组服务器上部署大量的应用，那么Emperor模式就是你的最佳选择。它是一个特殊的uWSGI实例，会监控特定的事件，并且will spawn/stop/reload instances (known
-as :term:`vassals<vassal>`, when managed by an Emperor) on demand.
+If you need to deploy a big number of apps on a single server, or a group of servers, the Emperor mode is just the ticket.
+It is a special uWSGI instance that will monitor specific events and will spawn/stop/reload instances (known as :term:`vassals<vassal>`, when managed by an Emperor) on demand.

 By default the Emperor will scan specific directories for supported (.ini,